jobbrIO/jobbr-server/README.md

 	}

 A definition is a cron definition as specified here: http://en.wikipedia.org/wiki/Cron

+Please note that
+* DateTime Values are always UTC
+* UserId, UserName or UserDisplayName are optional
+* Parameters are an object

 ### List JobRuns By User
 A jobrun is triggered by a trigger.
 To get jobruns for a specific used, it required to provide at least a UserId or UserName for the trigger.